 The management of these risks is carried out by the Trustee under policies approved by the Board of Directors.
 The Board of Directors approves written policies covering overall risk management.
-Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risks inherent in investments approved by the investors.
+Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risk inherent on investments approved by the investors.

-The Fund aims to achieve liquidity and stable income derived from a diversified portfolio of primarily short-term fixed income instruments.
-The Fund aims to provide excess return over the return of the 91-day Philippine Treasury Bill, net of tax.
+The Fund intends to achieve for its participants liquidity and stable income derived from a diversified portfolio of foreign currency-denominated short-term fixed income instruments.
+The Fund aims to provide absolute returns in excess of the return of the 3-month U.S. Treasury Bill.

-11.2 Market risk
+11.2.
+Market risk